While some charcters become become a Badass Normal

 Anime and Manga

-- In the end of Nanoha As, Hayate becomes the most powerful human mage in the multiverse.
+- In the end of Magical Girl Lyrical Nanoha A's, Hayate becomes the most powerful human mage in the multiverse.
 However, outside of Unison with Reinforce, she is just a crippled nine-year-old girl.
-It is especially evident in the last scene, where she is unable to even reach Reinforce in attempt to prevent her Suicide By Cop.
+It is especially evident in the last scene, where she is unable to even reach Reinforce in attempt to prevent her Suicide by Cop.
 She gets better during Time Skip, however.

 - In an issue of Daredevil crossing over with Secret Wars II the Beyonder gives Matt Murdock his sight back.
 Murdock assumes that this will make him an even better crimefighter, but he can't adjust (including losing his Hyper Awareness) and gets the Beyonder to take back the "gift."